How to buy the best Hisense TV

-Hisense XD9G Dual-cell TV
+Hisense XD9G dual cell TV

 More exciting than that is the price.
-Hisense says its dual-cell TVs will be cheaper than comparable OLED displays.
+Hisense says its dual cell TVs will be cheaper than comparable OLED displays.
 With some OLEDs launching at close to £1,500, this would mean these presumably high-end sets would be cheap indeed.

 Hisense H9G Quantum Series

-2019 saw the release of Hisense's first OLED and 2020 will see it release its maiden quantum dot TV.
+2019 saw the release of Hisense's first OLED and 2020 saw it release its maiden quantum dot TV.
 They function like LCD models, but the backlight illuminates quantum dots rather than liquid crystals.
 These miniscule dots are said to produce more vibrant colours.
 Samsung is best known for its QLED range of quantum dot TVs.